arpit-agr/v3-arpit-codes/src/content/blog/inner-and-outer-values-of-display.md

 ## More on the `display` property

-In addition to everything mentioned above, [Rachel's article](https://www.smashingmagazine.com/2019/04/display-two-value/) also explains block and inline layout, `flow-root` and `inline-block`.
-It's an essential read and I'm glad I read it.
+[Rachel's article](https://www.smashingmagazine.com/2019/04/display-two-value/) also explains block and inline layout, `flow-root` and `inline-block`.
+It's an essential read and worth reading in its entirety.